DragosPancescu/tk-alert/README.md

 - **Configuration System for the AlertGenerator Class**: Develop a configuration system where a config object can be created and injected into the class.
 This will eliminate the need to pass configurations at runtime every time the `.send()` method is called.
 - **Better Icon Support**: Enhance icon support, allowing users to change icons rather than relying on predefined options.
 - **Minimum Width Constraint**: Implement a feature to constrain the alert with a `min_width` argument.
+- **Animations**: Implement an animation system.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.
 See the LICENSE file for more details.